 On-Page SEO helps Google understand content on your page so it can rank the page for relevant keywords.
 Use this reference guide for creating new pages or optimizing existing ones.

 On-page optimization affects both technical and content elements.
-This section describes typical actions needed to optimize technical elements on the page:
+This section describes typical actions needed to optimize technical elements on the page.

 Use Keywords in page URL

+Page URL is one of the strongest on-page SEO signals.
 You must include the main keyword you are targeting in the URL of the page.
 It is one of the most important factors affecting on-page SEO.